Shewanella haliotis

-Shewanella haliotis, a species of rod-shaped, Gram-negative, facultatively anaerobic bacteria, was first isolated from the gut microflora of abalones (large edible sea snails) collected from the ocean near Yeosu, South Korea, by Kim et al. in 2007.
+Shewanella haliotis, a species of rod-shaped, Gram-negative, facultatively anaerobic bacteria, was first isolated from the gut microflora of abalone (large edible sea snails) collected from the ocean near Yeosu, South Korea, by Kim et al. in 2007.
 Further studies showed the cells to be catalase- and oxidase-positive.
-The species epithet haliotis is a reference to the genus name of abalones, Haliotis.
+The species epithet haliotis is a reference to the genus name of abalone, Haliotis.

 The genus Shewanella had been previously named in 1985 by MacDonell and Colwell in honor of Scottish microbiologist James M. Shewan, for his work in fisheries microbiology.

 Characteristics

 A sample colony of S. haliotis was isolated from an abalone.
 It was pink-orange in colour, grew at 42 °C in the pH range 5–11 (with optimum pH being 7).
 It was found to be positive for malate as a carbon source, and negative for mannose and glucose use.
 The strain was resistant to both penicillin and vancomycin.